 People who are attractive and hard to get have the best relationships.
 Many of my clients started out that way, but then became unattractive and easy.
 Then, they lost their spouse.

 The initial confrontation of your spouse’s affair

 Your basic message will be that you love your spouse and hope that he or she would choose to build a great relationship with you.
-You would also clarify that it will not work for the both of you to continue together should he or she continue to have contact with the other person.
-This combines both a loving message with a good boundary.
+You would also clarify that it would not work for the both of you to continue together if the affair continues.

 “My spouse has chosen the other person.
 Now what?”